Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 In this study, we will relate the tribal names with their meanings.
 Each tribe and stone will have something to say about the foundations of walking out our faith as we journey through the wilderness of this earthly life with an eye to the eternal.

-The breast piece was worn on the part of the body where internal organs are located.
+The high priest wore the breast piece on the part of the body where internal organs reside.
 The functions of these organs are to manage the inner workings and processes of the body.
-We will look at how these gems and tribes tell us about our Christian life's internal operations and their results.
+We will examine how these gems and tribes tell us about our Christian life's internal operations and results.

 . . . from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.